Vaccines for COVID-19

 - 14 days after the single Janssen dose

-Fully vaccinated people can meet indoors in private homes if there are no more than 3 households there.
-This can include unvaccinated people from 1 household if they are not at risk of severe illness.
+Fully vaccinated people can meet together in private homes indoors with no limit on numbers.
 You do not need to wear a face covering or social distance when meeting indoors.

-If you had a positive PCR test in the past 9 months, you can follow the same vaccine bonus advice as fully vaccinated people.
-This does not include foreign travel.
-This also does not apply if you are:
+If you had a positive PCR test in the past 9 months, you can follow the same public health advice as fully vaccinated people.
+This does not apply if you are:

 - Over 65 years of age